maxcong001/hackthon/README.md

+#this project is for low cost RF network. the system has almost the same function as zigbee procotol do.

 #plan to add jsoncpp in and change the whole arc to support mqtt and access ali-yun.
 ##following work is needed.
 1. move http container out(optional).
 Add a new container to create topic/auth topic/publish topic